darius/squee/README.md

 value.

 A Define expression evaluates to what its subexpression evaluates to.
-The scope of the variable is the whole Seclude it's defined in;
+The scope of the variable is the whole Nest it's defined in;
 if it's referenced before it's bound, an error is raised.
-(Seclude was called 'block' in Algol-60; it's renamed here to avoid confusion with Smalltalk blocks.)
+(Nest was called 'block' in Algol-60; it's renamed here to avoid confusion with Smalltalk blocks.)

 In Actor the last e should evaluate to a block with selector and